Physics-50/Module-2/docs/weak3.md

 + a link to your organized spreadsheet in which you have calculated the mean bead position and uncertainty for each node position.
 For any nodes for which you only have a single data point please indicate that the uncertainty is undetermined and do not use that data point in your plot.

 + a plot of bead position v.s. node number, prepared in MATLAB.
 Each data point should have an uncertainty from multiple measurements following the instructions in this week's manual.
-Please display the fit parameters including the $$\Chi^2$$ value on the plot (the provided script will do this for you)
+Please display the fit parameters including the reduced $$\chi^2$$ value on the plot (the provided script will do this for you)

 + a calculation of the speed of sound with uncertainty based on your line of best fit to the previous plot